librity/ft_netmon/README.md

   - [ ] Request handler tests
   - [ ] Logger tests
 - [ ] Identifies odd behaviors in target services, like and increase in latency.
-- [ ] Aggregate analysis of `monitoring.log` data, with diagrams and graphs on the CLI.
+- [ ] Aggregate analysis of `netmon.log` data, with diagrams and graphs on the CLI.
 - [ ] Handle `MQTT` and `TCP` requests/monitoring:
   - [ ] `TCP`
     - [ ] My own implementation with `sys/socket.h`